videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/on-off-camera.md

 - You can also pass a customised video track in `toggleWebcam()` by using [Custom Video Track](/react/guide/video-and-audio-calling-api-sdk/render-media/optimize-video-track).

-- Video stream of the participant can be accessed from the `webcamStream` property of `useParticipant` hook.
+- The video stream of a participant can be accessed from the `webcamStream` property of `useParticipant` hook.

 #### Example